ArturTanona/transformers-for-lawyers/README.md

 JINA_PORT=65481
 ```
 ## 3. Run locally
 Create virtual environment and source it.
-Then, in the `search_engine` directory:<br>

 ```
+mkdir search_engine/pip_cache
+sudo docker-compose build
+sudo mkdir search_engine/test_index
+sudo chmod 777 -R search_engine/test_index
 sudo docker-compose up
 ```

-And you can open the website on `http://localhost:4200`
+And you can open the website on `http://localhost:4200`.

+Please wait for a while in order to build index.

 ## 4. Caveat